azizsoule/meetyou/README.md

 # 📸 Screenshots

-Screenshots are available in the `screenshots` folder. expose screenshots of the website inside a table.
+Screenshots are available in the `screenshots` folder.

 ![You_Meet _ Bienvenue sur You_Meet _.jpeg](screenshots%2FYou_Meet%20_%20Bienvenue%20sur%20You_Meet%20_.jpeg)
 ![You_Meet _ Mon Profil _.jpeg](screenshots%2FYou_Meet%20_%20Mon%20Profil%20_.jpeg)